 - Rancho Mirage.
 An elegant, upscale residential community, Rancho Mirage has resorts, golf courses and gated estates.
 A main draw here is Annenberg Retreat at Sunnylands, a grand garden estate open to the public for tours.

 - Palm Desert.
 The mile-long El Paseo shopping and restaurant district is the heart of Palm Desert, a peaceful community also known for its challenging golf courses and the Living Desert Zoo and Gardens.

 - Indian Wells.
-Exclusive Indian Wells hosts major golf and tennis tournaments at posh resorts, where spas and upscale restaurants pamper players and spectators alike.
+Exclusive Indian Wells hosts national tennis and pickleball championships at posh resorts, where spas and upscale restaurants pamper players and spectators alike.